INMAS-Math/INMAS-Math.github.io/background.md

 direclty at companies and government organizations, in addition to those offered and co-financed by the INMAS program.
-Internships offered by INMAS were arranged through the efforts of program coordinators based at the hubs, who contacted regional companies and pitch them on participation in the program and coordinated student applications to these internships.
+Internships offered by INMAS were arranged through the efforts of program coordinators based at the hubs, who contacted regional companies and pitched them on participation in the program and coordinated student applications to these internships.

 The network structure enabled sharing of resources and best practices, and laid the